jxom/cevoaustralia.github.io/content/case-study/seek-decrease-in-load-time.md

 # Solution

 A replica of the production Content Delivery Network settings was built in a development account and investigated to steadily narrow down the root cause.
-Once identified a fix was trialed and tested with the positive response allowing a deployment to production.
+Once identified a fix was trialled and tested with the positive response allowing a deployment to production.

 # Benefits